sg893052/sonic-buildimage/system/system-ready.md

 - Further, the UP_STATUS in STATE_DB will only be checked for those dockers which are in running state and also only when "check_up_status" value is set to True in CONFIG_DB.

 - Also, as it is essential for all the ciritical processes in a docker to be running, supervisord's proc-exit-listener must be mandated.
-  - It is noticed that all docker apps except pmon,tam, mgmt-framework has the listener implemented.
-  - These three docker apps to be enforced to implement it.

 #### 2.3.1.3 Example:
   - Apps Marking UP_STATUS in STATE_DB'S FEATURE table:
-    - sonic-db-cli STATE_DB HSET FEATURE|udld "UP_STATUS" True
+    - sonic-db-cli STATE_DB HSET "FEATURE|udld" "UP_STATUS" "True"
       1

     - sonic-db-cli STATE_DB HGET "FEATURE|udld" "UP_STATUS"